kevinolega/callcentertrainingtips/_posts/2019-09-11-avengers-english.md

 Am I too old to learn?

+Is it too late for me?

 Kevin claims there's a better way.

-I don't remember what Kevin said.
+I don't remember exactly what Kevin said.

 Something about writing activities.

 I hate writing.

+I graduated from college and I always hated writing activities.

+I should be done by that by now.

+Writing is just for students.

+I need something more practical.

 I guess I'll just watch more movies.